6 minutes read

 GPT-5 (full), mini, or nano?

-- GPT-5 (full): flagship quality for deep reasoning, complex coding, long-context analysis.
+- GPT-5 (full): best quality for deep reasoning, complex coding, and long-context analysis.

-- GPT-5 mini: cost-sensitive apps with crisp prompts.
+- GPT-5 mini: good when you need lower cost and crisp prompts.

-- GPT-5 nano: ultra-low latency and volume workloads.
+- GPT-5 nano: best for very low latency and heavy volume.

 if you want a non-reasoning chat flavor.